IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_end_of_semester_deliverables.md

 ### PORTFOLIO WEBSITE
 *NOTE: This is different than your <a href="dm4003_senior_project_blog.md">Senior Project Blog</a>.*
 This website should market and promote your body of work for possible employment or other post graduation opportunities.
+This should NOT be hosted on http://sites.bxmc.poly.edu.
+Ideall, you should have your own domain name.

 ### END OF SEMESTER PUBLIC PRESENTATIONS